abhi152003/speedrun-stylus/README.md

 - Interact with other BuidlGuidl curriculums like [ETH Tech Tree](https://www.ethtechtree.com/) and [BuidlGuidl CTF](https://ctf.buidlguidl.com/)
 - Share your builds and discover what other builders are up to
 - Earn badges
+- Compete on the leaderboard with other builders

 You can find the repository containing the challenges [here](https://github.com/scaffold-eth/se-2-challenges).